-- Improper registration impound fee is $46.00, plus any additional fees that are due at time of release.
+- An improper registration impound fee is equal to the vehicle registration fees, plus any additional fees that are due at time of release.
 The impound fee is required on all impounded vehicles unless it was reported as stolen.
 Verification of the theft is required before this is waived.

-- DUI impound fee is $350.00, plus any additional fees required at time of release.
-Impound fee is due even if the owner was not the intoxicated driver.
+- DUI's will be charged an impound administrative fee, plus any additional fees required at time of release.
+The administrative impound fee is due even if the owner was not the intoxicated driver.

-- If the vehicle has not been registered, all registration fees will also be required before the vehicle can be released.
+- If the vehicle is not currently registered, all registration fees will also be required before the vehicle can be released.

 Appeal of Impound Fees